irsolucoes/express-mongodb-react-redux-dms/README.md

 # express-mongodb-react-redux-dms

-A Document Management System made with express, mongodb, react and redux
+A Document Management System (DMS) made with express, mongodb, react and redux